When mothers who are breastfeeding have to take a drug, they wonder whether they should stop breastfeeding. The answer depends on the following:

 Timing when the drug is taken in relation to breastfeeding

-Most antianxiety drugs Antianxiety and Sedative Drugs Antianxiety and sedative drugs are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
+Most antianxiety drugs Misuse of Antianxiety Medications and Sedatives Antianxiety and sedative medications are prescription drugs used to relieve anxiety and/or help with sleep, but their use can result in dependency and a substance use disorder.
 Using prescription... read more , antidepressants Drug therapy for depression A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , and antipsychotic drugs Antipsychotic drugs Schizophrenia is a mental disorder characterized by loss of contact with reality (psychosis), hallucinations (usually, hearing voices), firmly held false beliefs (delusions), abnormal thinking... read more require a doctor’s supervision, even though they are unlikely to cause significant problems in the baby.
 However, these drugs stay in the body a long time.
 During the first few months of life, babies may have difficulty eliminating the drugs, and the drugs may affect the baby’s nervous system.
 For example, the antianxiety drug diazepam (a benzodiazepine) causes lethargy, drowsiness, and weight loss in breastfed babies.
 Babies eliminate phenobarbital (an antiseizure drug and a barbiturate) slowly, so this drug may cause excessive drowsiness.
 Because of these effects, doctors reduce the dose of benzodiazepines and barbiturates as well as monitor their use by women who are breastfeeding.

 Warfarin (a drug that prevents blood from clotting) can be taken if the baby is full-term and healthy.
 Warfarin does not appear to enter breast milk.
 People who take warfarin, including women who are breastfeeding, need to have blood tests done periodically to determine whether blood is clotting normally.
 Warfarin can cause a tendency to bruise or bleed.